astrokings/akguide/docs/eng/104academy.md

 - When a Class B Hero is retired, depends on the hero enhancement, about 10% of 'DNA element : B' will be refunded.
 - When a Class A Hero is retired, depends on the hero enhancement, about 10% of 'DNA element : A' will be refunded.
 - When a Class S Hero is retired, depends on the hero enhancement, about 10% of Recombinant DNA Element' will be refunded.
+- When a Class SS Hero is retired, depends on the hero enhancement, about 10% of Recombinant DNA Element' will be refunded.

 ### Skill Element Recall